Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Experimental validation

-The product $\Llog \cdot \Wone$ is largest for Ultravox ($162$), which shows the most dramatic degradation ($-$39\% speaker), and smallest for LLaVA ($13.4$), where all information types improve.
-Prismatic-S has a higher product ($53.7$) than Prismatic-D ($20.2$) despite showing less degradation; this reflects higher decoder responsiveness to text-aligned representations rather than greater mismatch.
-The bound's prefactor is also smaller for Prismatic-S because its effective support diameter is smaller ($D = 16.2$ vs.\ $35.7$).
+\textbf{The product $\Llog \cdot \Wone$ ranks models by collapse severity.} Ultravox ($\Llog \cdot \Wone = 162$) shows the most degradation ($-$39\% speaker); LLaVA ($13.4$) shows none.
+Prismatic-S has a higher product ($53.7$) than Prismatic-D ($20.2$) despite less degradation, reflecting greater decoder responsiveness to text-aligned representations rather than greater mismatch.
+As noted in \S\ref{sec:theory}, the bound is an ordinal diagnostic: it correctly ranks models and predicts which information types degrade, even in the high-mismatch regime where it is numerically loose (Appendix~\ref{app:support},~\ref{app:per_type}).

-The raw bound uses the ambient representation diameter $D$, which makes the prefactor vacuously large.
-The support-restricted bound (Appendix~\ref{app:support}) allows replacing $D$ with the effective support diameter $D_{\text{eff}}$, estimated via the participation ratio of the pooled representation covariance.
-This yields $\Llog \cdot D_{\text{eff}} \in [3, 7]$, making the prefactor moderate ($\sim$20--1100).
-The bound is structural rather than tight: it identifies $\Llog \cdot \Wone$ as the governing quantity and correctly predicts which models collapse most.

-\textbf{Per-type prediction.} The theory correctly predicts the aggregate pattern: text-aligned information recovers or improves, while non-text types degrade or stagnate.
-A finer prediction (degradation correlating with each type's MS-variance share) does not hold at this granularity (Spearman $\rho = -0.40$, $p = 0.60$), likely because the content-dependent $\Llog$ (which varies $2.5\times$ across audio types) modulates degradation beyond geometric alignment alone.